-What is business travel?
+What is a transient business traveller?

-Business travel occurs when a person travels interstate or internationally to represent their place of work.
+Transient business travellers are guests who are predominantly on-the-move and seek short (and often urgent!) hotel stays, like business people who travel during the week.
+Corporate transient travel occurs when a person travels interstate or internationally to represent their place of work.

 - Food processing and services